upn3xt/chrono/journal/JOURNAL.md

 Each day it passes, more progress is being made, little by little, and sometimes even big pushes.
 I'm becoming more and more proud of it too.

+## Back at it!

+Making a independent analyzer to work with the parser.
+Since some steps depend on it and helps catch errors earlier in the program.